micaelagimenez/micaelagimenez/README.md

 # Hi, I’m Mica.
-I'm a backend developer and a linux enthusiast.
+I'm a software developer and a linux enthusiast.

 - I enjoy writing programs in python the most.
 - I'm currently learning java.